fuzzy-tribble/meche-copilot/CONTRIBUTING.md

 ├── images # for images in README or other top-level .md files
 # END: EXPLAINER FILES/FOLDERS

-# START: USER FACING FILES/FOLDERS
+# START: USER RELEVANT FILES/FOLDERS
 ├── data # the folder that contains project/session data (project folder, templates and output worksheets, final reports, annotated pdfs, etc)
 │   ├── demo-01 # the users project folder (this one is called demo-01) 3 things (designs, submittals, and scope)
 │   └── templates # equipment templates (used to determine what specs to look for given a piece of equipment) ├── cli-config.yaml # the configs for the CLI interface (fonts/welcome/done messages/etc) ├── session-config.yaml # the configs for the session (additional agent prompts, location of files/folders, etc) ├── .env # user and/or devs will need to create this
-# END: USER FACING FILES/FOLDERS
+# END: USER RELEVANT FILES/FOLDERS

 # START: MECHE COPILOT CODE